large-scale-gxe-methods/METAGEM/README.md

      2: robust summary statistics.
      Default: 0

-   --additional-test
+   --additional-joint
+     The exposure name(s) and the full path of the output file for one additional joint test.

+   --additional-interaction
-     The variable name(s) (may or may not include the genetic main effect G at first) and the full path of the output file for one additional test.
+     The exposure name(s) and the full path of the output file for one additional interaction-only test.

+   --control-file
+     A no header text file containing file names in seperate lines, and both of the changed column name(s) and the original column name(s) following the line(s) of the file name(s) which need to do column name changing.
+This file should contain at least two file names.
 ```
 </details>